mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Oh.
 Right...
 Come with me."

 She led hae to a simple twist valve that fed into a wide plate set into the wall not more than hae own height.
 With her hand on haes, they opened the valve until a small flow of water exited at the plate and spread evenly across the ground.
 Thi held out hae hands to feel the drops cover hae fingers and trickle down hae arms.
-Mel watched as an involuntary smile crept up hae face, and couldn't help but smile too.
+Melna watched as an involuntary smile crept up hae face, and couldn't help but smile too.

 "Well I'll leave you to your wash-up," she said and left the room with the towel sitting on a short table near the entryway.

-Mel glanced around the room and found the large cushion to the left of the door to sit on.
+Melna glanced around the room and found the large cushion to the left of the door to sit on.
 The softness was inviting to her legs, weary from hiking down the hill.
 She took a second to clear her head, but before she could settle down, the kaln's footsteps emerged from the washroom showing a bare Linyu fumbling with a large pendant and the trinket on hae ear.

 Melna averted her eyes and stammered, "Linyu, you shouldn't show strangers your body."